DeadSoxy athletic performance sock for active wear

 For premium positioning and serious athletes, yes.
 Merino wool's superior moisture management, natural temperature regulation, and odor resistance justify the 20–30% cost premium.
 For budget-conscious market segments, quality polyester-synthetic blends deliver good performance at lower cost.
 Position products accordingly: premium merino for serious athletes, synthetic blends for casual fitness.

 Moisture-wicking is non-negotiable for all athletic socks.
 Arch support and cushioning are secondary but important.
 Seamless toe construction prevents blisters.
-Compression benefits endurance athletes but isn't essential for casual gym use.
+Compression benefits endurance athletes but is not essential for casual gym use.
 Prioritize features matching your target activity and price point rather than including everything at maximum levels.

 Specialization is key.
 Rather than generic athletic socks, develop specific socks for running, cycling, or yoga.
 Partnering with athletes or influencers in your target sport builds credibility.
 Highlighting testing, certifications, or unique material combinations differentiates you.
 Many successful brands focus deeply on one sport rather than trying to be everything to everyone.